Factbox: Syria's energy sector

-The United States has called on countries to stop buying Syrian oil and gas to pressure Syrian President Bashar al-Assad to end a crackdown against protesters.
+The European Union is expected to tighten sanctions on the Syrian energy sector next week to increase pressure on President Bashar al-Assad after a U.S. ban on trading Syrian oil products began last week.

 Human rights activists say more than 1,700 civilians have been killed during anti-government protests since March.
-Syria blames the violence on armed groups, who it says have killed 500 soldiers and police.
+Syria blames the violence on armed groups, which it says have killed 500 soldiers and police.

-Syria's net oil exports were less than 117,000 barrels per day (bpd) in 2009, according to the U.S. Energy Information Administration (EIA), and the country only imports gas.
+Syria's net oil exports were less than 117,000 barrels per day (bpd) in 2009, according to the U.S. Energy Information Administration (EIA).

-The impact of any Syrian energy disruption on global supplies would be much smaller than the loss of 1.5 million bpd of oil and 956 million cubic feet (mmcf) a day of gas exported by Libya before its rebels revolted against Muammar Gaddafi in early 2011.
+The impact of any Syrian energy disruption on global supplies would be much smaller than the loss of over 1.3 million bpd of oil and 956 million cubic feet (mmcf) a day of gas exported by Libya before rebels revolted against Muammar Gaddafi in early 2011.

 Following are some key facts about Syria's oil and gas industry and its key customers.